chinapedia/wikipedia.abstract.en/Page/Sputtering.md

 Physics

 When energetic ions collide with atoms of a target material, an exchange of momentum takes place between them.[2][3][4]

-Sputtering from a linear collision cascade.
-The thick line illustrates the position of the surface, and the thinner lines the ballistic movement paths of the atoms from beginning until they stop in the material.
-The purple circle is the incoming ion.
-Red, blue, green and yellow circles illustrate primary, secondary, tertiary and quaternary recoils, respectively.
-Two of the atoms happen to move out from the sample, i.e. they are sputtered.

 These ions, known as "incident ions", set off collision cascades in the target.
 Such cascades can take many paths; some recoil back toward the surface of the target.
 If a collision cascade reaches the surface of the target, and its remaining energy is greater than the target's surface binding energy, an atom will be ejected.
 This process is known as "sputtering".
 If the target is thin (on an atomic scale), the collision cascade can reach through to its back side; the atoms ejected in this fashion are said to escape the surface binding energy "in transmission".